DanielHall-Eardley/create-rc/Readme.md

-# Create the files for a basic React component.
+# Create the .js and .module.css files for a basic React component.

+## npm install @daniel1987/react-rc -g

 1. Navigate to the folder where you want to create the files.